Jason Cadee

-Jason Robert Cadee (born 15 April 1991) is an Australian professional basketball player who last played for the Brisbane Bullets of the National Basketball League (NBL).
+Jason Robert Cadee (born 15 April 1991) is an Australian basketball player for the Bankstown Bruins of the NBL1 East.
+He debuted in the National Basketball League (NBL) in 2010 for the Gold Coast Blaze and went on to play for the Adelaide 36ers, Sydney Kings and Brisbane Bullets.
+He won the NBL Best Sixth Man Award in 2020.
+He retired from the NBL in 2025.

 Early life and career

 Cadee was born and raised in the Sydney suburb of Greenacre.
+His mother, Debbie (née Lee), played for the Australian Opals at the 1984 Olympic Games in Los Angeles, and his father, Robbie, played for the Boomers at the 1976 Olympics in Montreal, and later coached the Opals at the 1988 Olympics in Seoul.
+As a six-year-old, Cadee was the towel boy for the West Sydney Razorbacks when his father was the team's CEO.

-He attended Westfields Sports High School in the nearby suburb of Fairfield West, where he earned Hall of Fame status for basketball.
+Cadee attended Westfields Sports High School in the suburb of Fairfield West, where he earned Hall of Fame status for basketball.
 He grew up playing for the Bankstown Bruins junior program.

 In 2008, Cadee made his debut in the Waratah League for the Bruins.
 That same year, he was named the NSW Male Athlete and Basketball Player of the Year.
-In 2009 and 2010, he attended the Australian Institute of Sport and played for the program's SEABL team.
+In 2009 and 2010, he attended the Australian Institute of Sport (AIS) in Canberra and played for the program's SEABL team.
 He also played for Bankstown in 2010, earning the Waratah League's Australian U/21 Youth Player of the Year and All-Star Five honours.

 In April 2010, Cadee participated in the Nike Hoop Summit in the U.S. for the World Select Team, where he recorded seven points, three rebounds and three assists in a 101–97 loss to the USA Junior Select Team.

 In July 2010, just months after signing his first professional contract with the Gold Coast Blaze, Cadee was involved in a car accident on Sydney's M7 Motorway.
 A semi-trailer had veered out of its lane and pushed him off the road.
 His car went into a spin and parked itself at right angles across one of Sydney's busiest highways.
 In an instant, Cadee was crumpled against the middle console of the car.
-After being trapped for 90 minutes, somehow, he escaped with just a broken pelvis.
+After being trapped for 90 minutes, he escaped with just a broken pelvis.
 As a result, his NBL debut was delayed and he was forced to withdraw from the Australian Boomers squad.